LamaAni/parse-commit-args-action/README.md

 Name | Description | Overrideable
 ---|---|---
-ref | The name of the branch or tag or the pull request number | true ref_type | The reference type (tags, heads, ...) | true ref_group | The reference group type (refs ..) | true is_release | If true, this is a release event | true
+ref | The name of the branch/tag or the pull request number | true ref_type | The reference type (tags, heads, ...) | true ref_group | The reference group type (refs ..) | true
+is_release | If true, this is a release event | true